 Coronavirus: Resumption of regular service in our kitas

-Our protection concept is based on the recommendations of Kibesuisse and the BAG.
+Our protection concept is based on the recommendations and requirements of Kibesuisse, the BAG, the MMI and the ED Basel-Stadt.
 (Please note: for child care centres, the federal guidelines that it has laid down for public spaces and other establishments do not apply in all areas).
 The most important measures of our protection concept are:

 The distance regulations cannot be applied to babies and toddlers in the kitas.
 Accordingly, the distance rules do not apply to the children.
 They should behave and move as normally as possible in the group.